-Oswald Road Primary School
+Oswald Road Primary School Staff Policy

-Staff Policy

 Teaching and Learning Policy

-Policy approved by Chair of Governors: September 2014 Policy ratified by Governing Body:
+Policy approved by Chair of Teaching and Learning Committee: February 2018

-Headteacher: Deborah Howard Chair of Governors: Helen Dobson
+Headteacher: Deborah Howard Chair of Governors: Richard Price

-To be reviewed in 3 years.
+To be reviewed in 3 years: February 2021

 Teaching and Learning Policy

 Our classrooms are a balance of consistency and individuality.
 A place where children feel valued and nurtured, where not knowing is learning.
 A culture where learning extends beyond the classroom and embraces the 21st Century.

 At Oswald Road we aim for all of our children to leave the school with the following skills/attributes:

 Happy

 Respectful

-Love of Learning
+Inspired to Learn

 Independent

 Aspirational

 Creative

 Self-confident

 Resilient

 Compassionate

 Well rounded

 We believe strongly that the teaching and learning that takes place in our school will contribute significantly to achieving this aim.

 Our children learn best when: